 - Proximity Reader

-This is the most commonly used for attendance tracking method even before the age of technology.
+This is the most commonly used attendance tracking method, even before the age of technology.
 It is a method of recording the employee’s incoming and outgoing time in a Register or in an MS-Excel or in Book etc.

 The muster roll register which is usually used for the manual entry of employees is available in stationary stores.